ilansmith/unit_test/README.md

 Adding a new *test package* to kunit requires:
 * Importing kernel feature and placing it in **ut**
 * Implementing a set of tests for the kunit framework<br>
-  The feature's test object-file must be added to the *obj-ut* target in the feature's *Ubuild* file
+  The feature's test object-file must be added to the *obj-ut* target in the feature's *Kbuild* file
 * In the [env](https://github.com/k-unit/env.git "Environment setup and build") repository
   * List the feature patches which are intended to be applied in the kernel/kunit to allow interfacing with it in *patches*.
 All patches listed in *patches* will be applied at **kernel/patches** during the project setup
   * Add any required `CONFIG=` entries to *build/kunit_defconfig*.
 This file gets copied to kunit root directory and renamed to *.config* at during setup
-  * Enable/Disable the building in of the feature in *build/Ubuild*.
-This file gets copied to *ut/Ubuild* during setup
+  * Enable/Disable the building in of the feature in *build/Kbuild*.
+This file gets copied to *ut/Kbuild* during setup
 * In the [core](https://github.com/k-unit/core "A framework for unit-testing kernel in user space") repository (this one)
   * Link each feature to the core for testing in *tests.h*